Fiction writing: Setting

 Setting is the locale and time of a story.
 The setting is often a real place but may be a fictitious city or country within our own world; a different planet; or an alternate universe, which may or may not have similarities with our own universe.
 Sometimes setting is referred to as milieu, to include a context (such as society) beyond the immediate surroundings of the story.
 It is basically where and when the story takes place.

 Theme

 Theme is what the author is trying to tell the reader.
 For example, the belief in the ultimate good in people, or that things are not always what they seem.
 This is often referred to as the "moral of the story."
 Some fiction contains advanced themes like morality, or the value of life, whereas other stories have no theme, or a very shallow one.

 Style

 Style includes the multitude of choices fiction writers make, consciously or not, in the process of writing a story.
 It encompasses not only the big-picture, strategic choices such as point of view and choice of narrator, but also tactical choices of grammar, punctuation, word usage, sentence and paragraph length and structure, tone, the use of imagery, chapter selection, titles, etc. In the process of creating a story, these choices meld to become the writer's voice, their own unique style.

-For each piece of fiction, the author makes many choices, consciously or subconsciously, which combine to form the writer's unique style.
-The components of style are numerous, but include point of view, choice of narrator, fiction-writing mode, person and tense, grammar, punctuation, word usage, sentence length and structure, paragraph length and structure, tone, imagery, chapter usage, and title selection.